engr-advising/engr-advising.github.io/docs/_sources/gened.rst.txt

 3. 3 courses you get to choose.

-3 courses build into your major
+3 courses built into your major
 *******************************

 All Engineering students are required to take the following courses, which automatically fulfill specific areas within the Gen Ed Framework:

 +-----------------------------------------+------------------------------------------------+
 | Course                                  | Gen Ed Category                                |
 +=========================================+================================================+